 Pemphigus may occur over a small or large section of the skin.
 Itching and pain are common symptoms.
 Other symptoms will vary according to the type of pemphigus:

-Sores occur on the mucous membranes, in the mouth, eye, and esophagusBlisters often appear on palms of hands and soles of feetLesions are itchy or painful
+Paraneoplastic pemphigus may cause: Sores on mucous membranes, in the mouth, eye, and esophagusBlisters that appear on palms of hands and soles of feetItchy or painful lesions

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 This will include a thorough skin exam.
 Special care is given to examining the lesions.